International panel report faults FAA approval of Boeing 737 MAX

-WASHINGTON, Oct 11 (Reuters) - The U.S. Federal Aviation Administration on Friday released a report by an international aviation panel that criticized the agency’s certification of the Boeing 737 MAX and faulted assumptions made by the airplane manufacturer.
+WASHINGTON (Reuters) - The U.S. Federal Aviation Administration on Friday released a report by an international aviation panel that criticized the agency’s certification of the Boeing (BA.N) 737 MAX and faulted assumptions made by the airplane manufacturer.

 Reuters reported on a draft copy of the panel’s findings and recommendations earlier on Friday that called for sweeping changes in how the FAA evaluates and certifies new airplanes.